palkan/action_policy/docs/graphql.md

 ### Using `preauthorize: *` with mutations

 Since mutation is also a GraphQL field, we can also use our custom `authorize: *` and `preauthorize: *` options.
-Using `authorize: *` doesn't make any sense because it's called after the field has been resolved (i.e., mutation has been executed).
+However, using `authorize: *` for mutations is deprecated and will raise an error in the future versions: it doesn't make any sense because it's called after the field has been resolved (i.e., mutation has been executed).

 It is possible to override the default _raising_ behaviour for mutation only via the following configuration option: